ghc/ghc/README.md

 * Build GHC using `hadrian/build.sh` or `hadrian/build.bat` (on Windows) instead of `make`.
 You might want to enable parallelism with `-j`.
 We will further refer to the build script simply as `build`.
-If you are interested in building in a Cabal sandbox or using Stack, have a look at `build.cabal.sh` and `build.stack.sh` scripts.
+Note that Hadrian runs the `boot` and `configure` scripts automatically when needed.
+Use `--skip-configure` to suppress this behaviour (see overview of command line flags below).

+* If the default build script doesn't work, you might want to give a try to a more specific one based on Cabal sandboxes (`build.cabal.sh`), Stack (`build.stack.bat`) or the global package database (`build.global-db.sh`).
 Also see [instructions for building GHC on Windows using Stack][windows-build].
-Note, Hadrian runs the `boot` and `configure` scripts automatically on the first build, so that you don't need to.
-Use `--skip-configure` to suppress this behaviour (see overview of command line flags below).

 Using the build system
 ----------------------